 The Himalayan salt water “recipe” is referred to as sole water (pronounced as ‘so-lay’).
 It literally means fluid sunlight, giving us a clue of all the different health benefits it imparts.

-To make it, just fill your jar or pitcher with Himalayan Salt Crystals ¼ of the way.
+To make it, fill your jar or pitcher with Himalayan Salt Crystals ¼ of the way.
 Then, add water, leaving only about an inch to the brim.
 Put on the container lid and shake the jar gently.
 Leave it overnight for the salt to dissolve.
 After 24 hours, the solution is estimated to be saturated at 26% and ready for consumption.
-Taking 1 teaspoon of that solution with a glass of warm water is enough to start your day.
+Taking one teaspoon of that solution with a glass of warm water is enough to start your day.

 Sole water may:

 - help normalize blood pressure by neutralizing the alkaline and acid balance in the body